-For all the perks that come with running a limited company, easy mortgage applications is certainly not one of them.
+For all the perks that come with running a limited company, easy mortgage applications are certainly not one of them.

 Seasoned contractors might recall a golden age when the promise of your estimated earnings and a little goodwill were enough to earn a stamp of approval on your application.
 They might choose to forget, however, this type of borrowing being grossly abused, eventually earning the dubious sobriquet ‘liar loans’.